fprasx/fprasx/README.md

 I'm Felix, a sophomore student at MIT.
 I'm interested in most things low-level or performance sensitive.
-Within these areas, I'm specifically interested in developer tooling like compilers, because I like enjoy the feeling of enabling fellow developers.
+Within these areas, I'm specifically interested in developer tooling like compilers, because I enjoy the feeling of enabling fellow developers.

 ```